 Our Master of Arts degree is formally titled “Psychology in Education” for historical reasons, but is today well-known as a premier M.A. program for students interested in the field of Clinical Psychology.

 The Ph.D. program in Clinical Psychology provides rigorous training in both clinical science and clinical assessment and intervention.
 Research includes studies of risk and resilience; adjustment across diverse sociodemographic contexts; religious and spiritual development; emotional regulation; emotion and coping with trauma; suicidality; and psychotherapy process and outcomes.

-The Spirituality Mind Body, Master of Arts program at Teachers College, Columbia University is the first Ivy League graduate program dedicated to merging spirituality and evidence-based research within the context of clinical psychology.
+The Spirituality Mind Body (SMB) Area of Focus Graduate Studies at Teachers College, Columbia University is the first Ivy League graduate program dedicated to merging spirituality and evidence-based research within the context of clinical psychology.

 Join educators, researchers, practitioners, and activists dedicated to enhancing the well-being of LGBTQ individuals and women.